swaptacular/swpt_accounts/protocol.rst

    30 symbols, ASCII only.
 The value MUST not be ``"OK"``.

 total_locked_amount : int64
-   The total sum secured (locked) for prepared transfers on the account.
+   SHOULD contain the total sum secured (locked) for prepared transfers on the account.
 This MUST be a non-negative number.

 recipient : string
    The value of the ``recipient`` field in the corresponding